Tenable (NASDAQ:TENB) Releases FY 2022 Earnings Guidance

 Tenable (NASDAQ:TENB) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $0.150-$0.190 for the period, compared to the Thomson Reuters consensus estimate of $0.350.
 The company issued revenue guidance of $662 million-$670 million, compared to the consensus revenue estimate of $639.69 million.Tenable also updated its Q1 2022 guidance to $0.040-$0.050 EPS.

-Tenable (NASDAQ:TENB) last issued its earnings results on Monday, January 31st.
-The company reported $0.05 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.03 by $0.02.
+Tenable (NASDAQ:TENB) last released its earnings results on Monday, January 31st.
+The company reported $0.05 EPS for the quarter, topping the Zacks’ consensus estimate of $0.03 by $0.02.
+The company had revenue of $149.02 million for the quarter, compared to analysts’ expectations of $144.55 million.
 Tenable had a negative return on equity of 14.84% and a negative net margin of 7.36%.
-The firm had revenue of $149.02 million for the quarter, compared to analyst estimates of $144.55 million.
-During the same period last year, the company earned ($0.01) earnings per share.
-The firm’s revenue for the quarter was up 26.2% on a year-over-year basis.
-As a group, equities research analysts expect that Tenable will post -0.44 EPS for the current year.
+The business’s revenue for the quarter was up 26.2% compared to the same quarter last year.
+During the same period in the previous year, the business posted ($0.01) EPS.
+On average, analysts expect that Tenable will post -0.44 earnings per share for the current fiscal year.

-In related news, General Counsel Stephen A. Riddick sold 1,920 shares of the firm’s stock in a transaction dated Monday, November 22nd.
-The stock was sold at an average price of $54.09, for a total transaction of $103,852.80.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, General Counsel Stephen A. Riddick sold 7,260 shares of the firm’s stock in a transaction dated Wednesday, February 2nd.
-The shares were sold at an average price of $52.89, for a total value of $383,981.40.
+In other news, Director Arthur W. Coviello, Jr. sold 19,166 shares of the business’s stock in a transaction dated Monday, January 3rd.
+The stock was sold at an average price of $54.11, for a total transaction of $1,037,072.26.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, General Counsel Stephen A. Riddick sold 21,780 shares of the business’s stock in a transaction dated Monday, January 3rd.
+The stock was sold at an average price of $53.72, for a total value of $1,170,021.60.
 The disclosure for this sale can be found here.
-Insiders have sold 136,028 shares of company stock worth $6,894,742 over the last three months.
-Corporate insiders own 8.40% of the company’s stock.
+Insiders have sold a total of 123,206 shares of company stock valued at $6,201,200 in the last ninety days.
+Insiders own 8.40% of the company’s stock.

-Large investors have recently added to or reduced their stakes in the stock.
-Crestwood Advisors Group LLC acquired a new position in shares of Tenable in the 4th quarter valued at $212,000.
-Penserra Capital Management LLC acquired a new position in shares of Tenable in the 4th quarter valued at $376,000.
-Advisors Asset Management Inc. boosted its position in shares of Tenable by 34.0% in the 4th quarter.
-Advisors Asset Management Inc. now owns 8,134 shares of the company’s stock valued at $448,000 after purchasing an additional 2,062 shares during the period.
-LPL Financial LLC boosted its position in shares of Tenable by 63.8% in the 4th quarter.
-LPL Financial LLC now owns 9,682 shares of the company’s stock valued at $533,000 after purchasing an additional 3,770 shares during the period.
-Finally, Squarepoint Ops LLC acquired a new position in shares of Tenable in the 4th quarter valued at $830,000.
-Institutional investors and hedge funds own 80.76% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of TENB.
+Allianz Asset Management GmbH boosted its stake in Tenable by 196.2% in the fourth quarter.
+Allianz Asset Management GmbH now owns 1,676,747 shares of the company’s stock worth $92,338,000 after buying an additional 1,110,745 shares in the last quarter.
+Morgan Stanley boosted its stake in Tenable by 29.0% in the second quarter.
+Morgan Stanley now owns 1,070,717 shares of the company’s stock worth $44,272,000 after buying an additional 240,686 shares in the last quarter.
+Deutsche Bank AG boosted its stake in Tenable by 54.7% in the fourth quarter.
+Deutsche Bank AG now owns 525,875 shares of the company’s stock worth $28,960,000 after buying an additional 186,045 shares in the last quarter.
+Marshall Wace LLP boosted its stake in Tenable by 88.8% in the fourth quarter.
+Marshall Wace LLP now owns 122,866 shares of the company’s stock worth $6,766,000 after buying an additional 57,798 shares in the last quarter.
+Finally, Wells Fargo & Company MN boosted its stake in Tenable by 27.7% in the fourth quarter.
+Wells Fargo & Company MN now owns 93,452 shares of the company’s stock worth $5,146,000 after buying an additional 20,264 shares in the last quarter.
+80.76% of the stock is owned by institutional investors.

 Tenable Company Profile